pranavjjw/Wavelamp/README.md

   ***********************************************************************************
   Arduino Library for WaveLamp is under-development and will be released soon.
-This will elimininate the need of including all functions in the code. #Include the library and call the function.
+This will eliminate the need of including all functions in the code. #Include the library and call the function.
   ***********************************************************************************